tychart/HashMap-Lab/README.md

 * Remember that buckets[hashcode] is a Node pointer that represents the head of your doubly-linked list for that bucket
 * Iterate through all of the nodes in the list at buckets[hashcode] to see if the insert key is already in the map
 * If you find a node with the input key already in the map, update that node's value to the new input value
-* If you do not find a node with the value, create a new node and insert it into the doubly linked list at buckets[hashcode]
+* If you do not find a node with the input key, create a new node with the given key and value and insert the new node into the doubly linked list at buckets[hashcode]

 ### Get
 * The get function takes in 1 parameter: string key